fossfreedom/radio-browser/README.md

 known issues:
 -------------

-1. does not yet fetch stations from external sources
-2. preferences button do not read nor write values from/to gconf
+1. preferences button do not read nor write values from/to gconf
-3. need static constants for preferences objects
+2. need static constants for preferences objects
-4. copyright info needs to state "derivative software" remark with originating source of "alex segler"
+3. copyright info needs to state "derivative software" remark with originating source of "alex segler"

 Ubuntu 12.04 notes:
 -------------------